-1.1 Sensor fusion - Introduction
+1.1 Review of Sensor Fusion

 Measuring a physical quantity using sensors is always subject to several limitations.
-First, the accuracy of the measurement is affected by several noise sources, such as electrical noise of the conditioning electronics being used.
+First, the accuracy of the measurement is affected by various noise sources, such as electrical noise from the conditioning electronics.
 Second, the frequency range in which the measurement is relevant is bounded by the bandwidth of the sensor.
 One way to overcome these limitations is to combine several sensors using a technique called "sensor fusion" [18].
 Fortunately, a wide variety of sensors exists, each with different characteristics.
-By carefully choosing the fused sensors, a so called "super sensor" is obtained that can combine benefits of the individual sensors.
+By carefully selecting the sensors to be fused, a "super sensor" is obtained that combines the benefits of the individual sensors.

-In some situations, sensor fusion is used to increase the bandwidth of the measurement [19], [20], [21].
-For instance, in [19] the bandwidth of a position sensor is increased by fusing it with an accelerometer providing the high frequency motion information.
-For other applications, sensor fusion is used to obtain an estimate of the measured quantity with lower noise [22], [23], [24], [25].
-More recently, the fusion of sensors measuring different physical quantities has been proposed to obtain interesting properties for control [11], [26].
-In [26], an inertial sensor used for active vibration isolation is fused with a sensor collocated with the actuator for improving the stability margins of the feedback controller.
+In some applications, sensor fusion is employed to increase measurement bandwidth [19], [20], [21].
+For instance, in [19], the bandwidth of a position sensor is extended by fusing it with an accelerometer that provides high-frequency motion information.
+In other applications, sensor fusion is utilized to obtain an estimate of the measured quantity with reduced noise [22], [23], [24], [25].
+More recently, the fusion of sensors measuring different physical quantities has been proposed to enhance control properties [11], [26].
+In [26], an inertial sensor used for active vibration isolation is fused with a sensor collocated with the actuator to improve the stability margins of the feedback controller.

-Practical applications of sensor fusion are numerous.
-It is widely used for the attitude estimation of several autonomous vehicles such as unmanned aerial vehicle [27], [28], [29] and underwater vehicles [30], [31].
-Naturally, it is of great benefits for high performance positioning control as shown in [11], [19], [20], [21].
-Sensor fusion was also shown to be a key technology to improve the performance of active vibration isolation systems [8].
-Emblematic examples are the isolation stages of gravitational wave detectors [26], [32] such as the ones used at the LIGO [22], [23] and at the Virgo [33].
+On top of Stewart platforms, practical applications of sensor fusion are numerous.
+It is widely implemented for attitude estimation in autonomous vehicles such as unmanned aerial vehicles [27], [28], [29] and underwater vehicles [30], [31].
+Sensor fusion offers significant benefits for high-performance positioning control as demonstrated in [11], [19], [20], [21].
+It has also been identified as a key technology for improving the performance of active vibration isolation systems [8].
+Emblematic examples include the isolation stages of gravitational wave detectors [26], [32] such as those employed at LIGO [22], [23] and Virgo [33].

-There are mainly two ways to perform sensor fusion: either using a set of complementary filters [34] or using Kalman filtering [35].
-For sensor fusion applications, both methods are sharing many relationships [25], [36], [37].
-However, for Kalman filtering, assumptions must be made about the probabilistic character of the sensor noises [25] whereas it is not the case with complementary filters.
-Furthermore, the advantages of complementary filters over Kalman filtering for sensor fusion are their general applicability, their low computational cost [36], and the fact that they are intuitive as their effects can be easily interpreted in the frequency domain.
+Two principal methods are employed to perform sensor fusion: using complementary filters [34] or using Kalman filtering [35].
+For sensor fusion applications, these methods share many relationships [25], [35], [36], [37].
+However, Kalman filtering requires assumptions about the probabilistic characteristics of sensor noise [25], whereas complementary filters do not impose such requirements.
+Furthermore, complementary filters offer advantages over Kalman filtering for sensor fusion through their general applicability, low computational cost [36], and intuitive nature, as their effects can be readily interpreted in the frequency domain.

-A set of filters is said to be complementary if the sum of their transfer functions is equal to one at all frequencies.
-In the early days of complementary filtering, analog circuits were employed to physically realize the filters [34].
-Analog complementary filters are still used today [11], [38], but most of the time they are now implemented digitally as it allows for much more flexibility.
+A set of filters is considered complementary if the sum of their transfer functions equals one at all frequencies.
+In early implementations of complementary filtering, analog circuits were used to physically realize the filters [34].
+While analog complementary filters remain in use today [11], [38], digital implementation is now more common as it provides greater flexibility.

-Several design methods have been developed over the years to optimize complementary filters.
-The easiest way to design complementary filters is to use analytical formulas.
-Depending on the application, the formulas used are of first order [11], [28], [39], second order [27], [29], [40] or even higher orders [19], [20], [26], [40], [41].
+Various design methods have been developed to optimize complementary filters.
+The most straightforward approach utilizes analytical formulas.
+Depending on the application, these formulas may be of first order [11], [28], [39], second order [27], [29], [40], or higher orders [19], [20], [26], [40], [41].

-As the characteristics of the super sensor depends on the proper design of the complementary filters [42], several optimization techniques have been developed.
-Some are based on the finding of optimal parameters of analytical formulas [21], [29], [37], while other are using convex optimization tools [22], [23] such as linear matrix inequalities [30].
-As shown in [24], the design of complementary filters can also be linked to the standard mixed-sensitivity control problem.
-Therefore, all the powerful tools developed for the classical control theory can also be used for the design of complementary filters.
-For instance, in [29] the two gains of a Proportional Integral (PI) controller are optimized to minimize the noise of the super sensor.
+Since the characteristics of the super sensor depend on the proper design of complementary filters [42], several optimization techniques have been developed.
+Some approaches focus on finding optimal parameters for analytical formulas [21], [29], [37], while others employ convex optimization tools [22], [23] such as linear matrix inequalities [30].
+As demonstrated in [24], complementary filter design can be linked to the standard mixed-sensitivity control problem.
+Consequently, the powerful tools developed for classical control theory can be applied to complementary filter design.
+For example, in [29], the two gains of a Proportional Integral (PI) controller are optimized to minimize super sensor noise.